Fred-org/FRED-docs/source/Control/Variance Reduction.rst

 This module allows to estimate and reduce the statistical error of Monte Carlo (MC) simulations.
 The strategy applies to the **dose** map in the **phantom**.

-The MC simulation is split into a series of subsequent iterations, each one tracking a sample of the actual primary particles delivered by the accelerator in the given RTPLAN.
+The MC simulation is split into a series of subsequent iterations, each tracking a sample of the actual primary particles delivered by the accelerator in the given RTPLAN.
-By acquiring statistical information after each iteration, the algorithm estimates the mean dose error in the voxel.
+The algorithm estimates the mean dose error in the voxel by acquiring statistical information after each iteration.

 Each iteration will produce an estimate :math:`d_{i,n}` of the dose, where  :math:`i` is the voxel index and :math:`n` is the iteration index.